Massive gravity: Vainshtein screening

-The Boulware–Deser ghost
+Boulware–Deser ghost

 As a response to Freund–Maheshwari–Schonberg finite-range gravity model, and around the same time as the vDVZ discontinuity and Vainshtein mechanism were discovered, David Boulware and Stanley Deser found in 1972 that generic nonlinear extensions of the Fierz–Pauli theory reintroduced the dangerous ghost mode; the tuning $a=-b$ which ensured this mode's absence at quadratic order was, they found, generally broken at cubic and higher orders, reintroducing the ghost at those orders.
 As a result, this Boulware–Deser ghost would be present around, for example, highly inhomogeneous backgrounds.

 This is problematic because a linearized theory of gravity, like Fierz–Pauli, is well-defined on its own but cannot interact with matter, as the coupling $h^{\mu\nu}T_{\mu\nu}$ breaks diffeomorphism invariance.
 This must be remedied by adding new terms at higher and higher orders, ad infinitum.
-For a massless graviton, this process converges and the end result is well-known: one simply arrives at general relativity.
+For a massless graviton, this process converges and the result is well-known: one simply arrives at general relativity.
 This is the meaning of the statement that general relativity is the unique theory (up to conditions on dimensionality, locality, etc.) of a massless spin-2 field.

 In order for massive gravity to actually describe gravity, i.e., a massive spin-2 field coupling to matter and thereby mediating the gravitational force, a nonlinear completion must similarly be obtained.
 The Boulware–Deser ghost presents a serious obstacle to such an endeavor.
 The vast majority of theories of massive and interacting spin-2 fields will suffer from this ghost and therefore not be viable.
-In fact, until 2010 it was widely believed that all Lorentz-invariant massive gravity theories possessed the Boulware–Deser ghost.
+In fact, until 2010 it was widely believed that all Lorentz-invariant massive gravity theories possessed the Boulware–Deser ghost despite endeavors to prove that such belief is invalid.
+It is worth noting that the dRGT model is the best way to single out and "bust" the BD ghost since both are developed using Hamiltonian treatments and ADM variables.
+But for the finite-range gravity model and Ogievetsky and Polubarinov model, it turns out that they need Noether's variational principle together with redefining and conformally improving the energy momentum tensor as a source field.